zanovis/GroceryTrip/README.md

 # GroceryTrip
 GroceryTrip helps you make more sense of your groceries

-GroceryTrip is an Android app (iOS coming soon) that helps you gain insight into the overall nutrition, ingredients, and packaging of your groceries.
-Scan receipts to unlock detailed product info, and contribute to an ever-growing database!
+GroceryTrip is an Android app (iOS coming soon) that helps you understand the overall nutrition, ingredients, and packaging (coming soon) of your groceries.
+Scan receipts to see overall and detailed product info, and contribute to a growing database!

 ## :heavy_check_mark: Installation
 You can download the .apk file on your android device by clicking the button below.
 You may need to 'allow installation from unknown sources' if you've previously only installed apps from the Play Store.